 - In Summer/Autumn 2016 the existing meadows were scythed, as late as possible.
-Some areas were prepared for perennials or grass path.
 The haystacks were left on the meadows for wildlife.

 - In March 2017, Council staff rotavated the annual beds - there was a lot of grass and regrowth.
 Volunteers then cleaned by digging two of them at least twice (lots of re-growth), hoed and raked them on the day of sowing.
 Two, which had (Classic or Contrasting mix for two years) were allowed to re-grow after the rotavating (without extra digging) and we have spot weeded a bit but didn't sow any bare patches.